-In Colorado, you will be required to elect your registered agent when you complete your LLC’s Articles of Organization.
-The Articles of Organization is the main LLC formation document in Colorado.
+For your LLC in Colorado, you will be required to appoint a registered agent when you are completing your Articles of Organization.

 Electing a Registered Agent Online

-You can form your LLC online on the Colorado Secretary of State website ($50 filing fee required).
+You can form your LLC online on the Colorado Secretary of State website ($50 filing fee).
 Your registered agent’s name and contact information will be requested when you file the Articles of Organization online: